 Rotterdam's culinary scene is growing, and there are several Michelin-starred restaurants in the city.
 International fare is a favourite and there is a rapidly expanding range of Thai, Spanish, Chinese, Indian, Italian and French restaurants to choose from.
 Fusion cuisine is also popular.

 Many of Rotterdam's most popular restaurants can be found in Witte de Withstraat, though it's worth checking out a few hideaway spots too.
-For example, Fenix Food Factory is a food hall housed in a converted harbourside warehouse that can be found just beyond the city centre.
+For example, Fenix Food Factory is well worth visiting – a food hall housed in a converted harbourside warehouse that can be found just beyond the city centre.

 Nightlife in Rotterdam